-- records management obligations (including retention, searching and retrieval, archiving and disposal) - Documentation (e.g. training registers/databases, staff files) which show that staff and volunteers have been made aware of relevant policies and procedures relating to confidentiality, privacy, records management and, where relevant, the Domestic and Family Violence Information Sharing Guidelines - Feedback from staff demonstrates they are aware of relevant policies and procedures relating to confidentiality, information privacy and records management - Documented process for when and how to conduct a Privacy Impact Assessment25 - A process for obtaining feedback from service users and relevant stakeholders about the organisation's privacy and confidentiality controls and their suitability and effectiveness for the services delivered.
+- Privacy policy and procedures addressing: - Information privacy obligations (including collection, security, access and amendment, use, disclosure and overseas transfer). - Records management obligations (including creating files as necessary, retention, searching and retrieval, archiving and disposal). - Documentation (e.g. training registers/databases, staff files) which show that staff and volunteers have been made aware of relevant policies and procedures relating to confidentiality, privacy, records management and, where relevant, the Domestic and Family Violence Information Sharing Guidelines. - Feedback from staff demonstrates they are aware of relevant policies and procedures relating to confidentiality, information privacy and records management. - Documented process for when and how to conduct a Privacy Impact Assessment28. - A process for obtaining feedback from service users and relevant stakeholders about the organisation's privacy and confidentiality controls and their suitability and effectiveness for the services delivered.